mlanser/f451-piRED/README.md

 ### Running the application

-The `sensemon` application is designed to run unsupervised, and it will collect and upload data until it is interrupted by some external event (e.g. keyboard interrup, process `kill` command, etc.)
+The `sensemon` application is designed to run unsupervised, and it will collect and upload data until it is interrupted by some external event (e.g. keyboard interrupt, process `kill` command, etc.)

 To launch this application from terminal: